10yung/andyNo10.github.io/_posts/2016-02-29-easy-use-javascript-prototype-chain.markdown

 date:   2016-02-29 12:15:00 +0800
 categories: javascript
 ---
-What javascript prototype can do for me is the feature of object inheritance.
+Javascript prototype has the feature of object inheritance.
 Prototype allows me to add new properties to an existing prototype.
-Here is a simple example to add new properties to existing prototype through prototype.
+Here is a simple example that add new properties to existing prototype through prototype.

 {% highlight javascript %}